 Sacred Spaces @ Second

 Scripture promises that God’s presence is infinite, faithful, and almighty.
 We believe that God lovingly calls us to places of rest and quiet, seeking to offer strength and assurance when we need it most.
-To facilitate an environment offering sacred space with safety requirements in place, we invite you to seek God’s tender call and rest in the knowledge of such abundant love.

 Also, you can revisit these videos featuring Second member Dr. Linda Rinker sharing the history and symbolism of the Sanctuary stained glass windows.